vladdez/rainfall/level4/walkthrough.md

-- attack: format string exploitation (adress leaks)
+- attack: format string exploitation
 - binary behavior: fgets argument and send it to printf, if global argument = 64 run the shell
 - targeted functions: n, p and main
 - vulnerability in v: printf() without argument (Bugs section in printf man)